survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> Note that you can pass a custom template to *html-webpack-plugin*.
 In our case, the default template it uses is fine for our purposes for now.

+T> Sometimes it may make sense to define `context: <some absolute path>`.
+After this you can write entries relative to the [context](https://webpack.github.io/docs/configuration.html#context) path rather than using an absolute path for each entry.
+This is useful especially in more complicated scenarios.

 ## Adding Build Shortcut

 Given executing `node_modules/.bin/webpack` is a little verbose, we should do something about it. npm and *package.json* doubles as a task runner with some configuration.
 Adjust it as follows: